 A tender offer is simply a way for one company to perform a takeover of another company.
 It involves offering to buy the company’s public shares from shareholders, often at a price above the market rate.
 The acquiring company typically isn’t bound to purchase shares unless certain conditions are met.
 In turn, issuing a tender offer is an attractive and non-risky way for a company to perform a takeover.

 - If you’re building an investment portfolio, it’s important to follow a specific asset allocation.
 A financial advisor can be a great resource to help with this process.
-Finding the right financial advisor doesn’t have to be hard.
+Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Investing on your own is no easy task.
-Our guide to investing for beginners can get you started on the right foot.
+SmartAsset’s guide to investing for beginners can get you started on the right foot.

 Photo credit: ©iStock.com/FangXiaNuo, ©iStock.com/monsitj